-Mayo Clinic in Florida offers a program that combines a one-year Preliminary Internal Medicine Residency (PGY-1) with a three-year Dermatology Residency Program (PGY-2 through PGY-4).
+Mayo Clinic's campus in Jacksonville, Florida, offers a program that combines a one-year Internal Medicine Preliminary Residency (PGY-1) with a three-year Dermatology Residency (PGY-2 through PGY-4).
 There is not a separate application for the preliminary year.

-This residency program prepares you for a career in private practice or academic medicine.
-Your training will include:
+The Dermatology Residency prepares you for a career in private practice or academic medicine.
+Your training includes:

 - Inpatient and outpatient dermatology

 - Dermatologic surgery

 - Clinical research

 - Elective rotations at Mayo Clinic's campus in Rochester, Minnesota (one month)

 - Pediatric dermatology — longitudinal community experience and required rotation to Mayo Clinic's campus in Phoenix/Scottsdale, Arizona (one month in second and third years)

 - Extensive clinical training in the diagnosis and treatment of diseases of the skin, hair, nails and mucous membranes